-According to the concept of the company's own stress test, the modeling of the effects of the potential for negative stress tests on the company's profitability and asset quality, liquidity and risk-weighted assets and capital adequacy.
+According to the concept of the company's own stress test, the modeling of the effects of stress tests on the company's profitability, asset quality, liquidity and capital adequacy.

-It could be argued that the concept of stress test has been designed to achieve the following objectives:
+The concept of stress test has been designed to achieve the following objectives:

-- Shed light on the dynamics of the events related stress and the potential effects on the Company's exposure to risk and liquidity position and reputation of the company. - Identify key strategies to mitigate the effects of the events and relevant tests. - Put stress results as inputs in the process of internal assessment of capital required to meet the risks to the company to determine the adequacy of capital and sufficient capital to cope with risks.
+- Shed light on the dynamics of the events related stress and the potential effects on the Company's exposure to risk and liquidity position and reputation of the company.

+- Identify key strategies to mitigate the effects of the events and relevant tests. - Put stress results as inputs in the process of internal assessment of capital required to determine the adequacy of capital and sufficient capital to cope with risks.